ubco-cmps/data301_course/notes/week03/videos.md

 ````
 ## Required Videos

-There are no required videos this week
+There are no required videos this week.

 ## Optional Videos